automorphism88/snapraid-btrfs/README.md

 to deleted snapshots.

 ### Q: How do I stop using snapraid-btrfs?
-A: Just complete a full sync, invoking snapraid directly and not via `snapraid-btrfs`.
-Then your parity files will be up to date with the live filesystem, and you can safely delete all snapshots using `snapraid-btrfs cleanup-all` and have a regular snapraid configuration.
+A: Just complete a full sync, invoking SnapRAID directly and not via `snapraid-btrfs`.
+Then your parity files will be up to date with the live filesystem, and you can safely delete all snapshots using `snapraid-btrfs cleanup-all` and have a regular SnapRAID configuration.

 ### Q: Under what terms is snapraid-btrfs available?
 A: This program is free software: you can redistribute it and/or modify